bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:18:56

-So in my case if so far I was running a Bitcoin Core node let's say what was the previous one 23 of course So far I was running Bitcoin Core 23 and then my node would not forward a transaction even if it had a higher fee and it conflicted with the previous transaction.
+So in my case, if so far I was running Bitcoin Core 23, my node would not forward a transaction even if it had a higher fee and it conflicted with the previous transaction.
 It would not do that.
 But now with Bitcoin 24 I can switch the setting and now it will actually forward that transaction.